 |Valves||There are no valves in the artery vessels.||There are valves in the veins allowing blood to flow in the upward direction.|

-Discover more about blood cells, blood vessels and other related topics only @ BYJU’S Biology
+Discover more about arteries and veins and the difference between arteries and veins only @ BYJU’S Biology